glennklockwood/limelead/content/data-intensive/storage/io-forwarding.md

 _cluster parallel mode_) DVS servers who act as clients for an underlying file system.

+### [Intel IOF][Intel's IOF]

+Intel is developing an I/O forwarding service as a part of the CORAL system being deployed at Argonne.
+It is not yet a product, but its source code can be browsed online.

 ### [v9fs/9P][v9fs kdoc]

 v9fs is the Plan 9 remote file system and its protocol.
 Several features